LimoJK/Polymorphic-Code/README.md

 # Polymorphix
 A code that changes form continuously to evade anti-virus software due to its ability to be undetected.
+### Introduction
+In the ever-evolving landscape of cybersecurity, malicious actors continually develop new techniques to evade detection and enhance the effectiveness of their attacks.
+One such sophisticated technique is the use of polymorphic codes.
+These self-altering codes are designed to change their structure while retaining their original functionality, making them particularly challenging for traditional security measures to detect.
+Understanding polymorphic code, its mechanisms, and countermeasures is essential for cybersecurity professionals to develop robust defense strategies against cyber threats.

+### Understanding Polymorphic Code
+Polymorphic code is a type of self-modifying code that changes its appearance every time it is executed while maintaining the same underlying behavior.
+This characteristic makes it highly effective in evading signature-based detection systems used by antivirus software.
+Unlike static malware, which has a fixed code structure, polymorphic malware encrypts or obfuscates its code and uses a different decryption routine each time it executes.

 ![image alt](https://github.com/LimoJK/Polymorphism/blob/f37ad1cfd2e71a0bae1bf815b0cbf9eb7fce75c1/Screenshot%202025-01-20%20180427.png)